Matera: Monasteries and churches

 Two other important churches in Matera, both dedicated to the Apostle Peter, are San Pietro Caveoso (in the Sasso Caveoso) and San Pietro Barisano (in the Sasso Barisano).
 San Pietro Barisano was recently restored in a project by the World Monuments Fund, funded by American Express.
-The main altar and the interior frescoes were cleaned, and missing pieces of moldings, reliefs, and other adornments were reconstructed from photographic archives or surrounding fragments.
+The main altar and the interior frescoes were cleaned, and missing pieces of mouldings, reliefs, and other adornments were reconstructed from photographic archives or surrounding fragments.

 There are many other churches and monasteries dating back throughout the history of the Christian church.
 Some are simple caves with a single altar, occasionally accompanied by a fresco, often located on the opposite side of the ravine.
 Some are complex cave networks with large underground chambers, thought to have been used for meditation by the rupestrian and cenobitic monks.

 Cisterns and water collection

 Matera was built above a deep ravine called Gravina of Matera that divides the territory into two areas.
 Matera was built such that it is hidden, but made it difficult to provide a water supply to its inhabitants.
 Early dwellers invested tremendous energy in building cisterns and systems of water channels.

-The largest cistern has been found under Piazza Vittorio Veneto, the Palombaro Lungo which was built in 1832.
+The largest cistern has been found under Piazza Vittorio Veneto, the Palombaro Lungo that was built in 1832.
 With its solid pillars carved from the rock and a vault height of more than fifteen metres, it is a veritable water cathedral, which is navigable by boat.
 Like other cisterns in the town, it collected rainwater that was filtered and flowed in a controlled way to the Sassi.

 There were also a large number of little superficial canals that fed pools and hanging gardens.
 Moreover, many bell-shaped cisterns in dug houses were filled up by seepage.
 Later, when the population increased, many of these cisterns were turned into houses and other kinds of water-harvesting systems were realised.

 Some of these more recent facilities have the shape of houses submerged in the earth.